 America's Most Critical Journal (since 1999)

-Fast Food Satori - a short sketch of a character standing in McDonald’s thinking he lost his mind, but that might be a good thing.
+A character stands in McDonald’s thinking he lost his mind, but that might be a good thing.

-Fridays at The Blind Pig’s Pub - relates a young man’s humorously inept attempts at meaningful human contact with an eclectic set of people in a Florida bar.
-But it’s supposed to be funny.
+A young man attempts to achieve meaningful human contact with an eclectic set of people in a Florida bar

 Professor Sondra Lear, a feminist science fiction scholar par excellence, was sobbing in her State University of New York at Greenwich Village office.
 The fact that Trump was really the President of the United States devastated her.
 Although she had experienced the deaths of loved ones and illnesses, she felt that President Trump was not a typical vicissitude.
 Having your country’s national character become gone with the wind during one election night is not normal.
 While walking to the subway on the morning after the election, Sondra felt like a funeral procession participant.
 The usual hurried insensitive New York throngs were ashen faced and dazed.
 Sondra, knowing that she could not survive living in Trump’s racist and misogynist America, was primed to use all of her resources to cope.